wire report

 What happened

-According to The Guardian’s source item, My year with the robots: how Joanna Stern let AI into her home, work – and heart, In 2025, the tech journalist invited artificial intelligence to do nearly everything for her, including editing the book she was writing about the experiment.
+According to The Guardian’s report, My year with the robots: how Joanna Stern let AI into her home, work – and heart, In 2025, the tech journalist invited artificial intelligence to do nearly everything for her, including editing the book she was writing about the experiment.
 Some of it was useful, some not – but it was her time with a chatbot companion that really shook her For a year, Joanna Stern decided to turn herself into a “lab rat” – the object of her own experiment.
 Throughout 2025, she invited artificial intelligence into “every corner” of her life.
 She let AI answer her texts, decide what she ate and cooked, mow her lawn, fold her washing, drive her places, parse her mammograms and even, in the darkness of a burner phone, be her lover.
 The resulting book, I Am Not a Robot: My Year Using AI to Do (Almost) Everything, asks all the big questions, including: what happens when AI can do everything humans can do?
 And what comes after that?
 If anyone can produce answers, surely it’s Stern.
 Last

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-04T04:00:25+00:00.
+The report is dated 2026-06-04T04:00:25+00:00.

 What to watch